Donna Vekić: 2018: Wimbledon fourth round, Top 50 year-end

 At Wimbledon, Vekić reached the fourth round in a Grand Slam tournament for the first time in her career.
 She upset world No. 4, Sloane Stephens, in the first round, then beat Rebecca Peterson and Yanina Wickmayer in straight sets before losing to eventual semifinalist Julia Görges.
 Following Wimbledon, she made the final at the Washington Open; however, she lost to Svetlana Kuznetsova in three sets, after squandering four match points in the second set.
 In September, Vekić reached the semifinals in Tokyo by defeating top-10 players Sloane Stephens and Caroline Garcia.
-She ended the season ranked 34, her first year-end top 50 rankings.
+She ended the season ranked No. 34, her first year-end top 50 ranking.

 2019: US Open quarterfinal, top 20

 Vekić started the year strong by reaching the semifinals in Brisbane, but was unable to keep this momentum at the Australian Open, being upset in the second round by the Australian wild card and world No. 240, Kimberly Birrell.
 She rebounded at her next tournament, reaching the biggest final of her career at the St. Petersburg Trophy, a Premier-level event.
 Along the way, she upset the defending champion, world No. 2 and Australian Open runner-up, Petra Kvitová, in the quarterfinals, her first career win over the Czech.
 In the final, she was beaten by world No. 8, Kiki Bertens, in two close sets.
 She then reached another semifinal in Acapulco, losing to eventual champion Wang Yafan, before recording early round exits in both Indian Wells and Miami.

 Vekić only played two clay-court warm-up tournaments, losing in the quarterfinals to world No. 1, Naomi Osaka, in Stuttgart and retiring in her third-round match against fellow Croatian Petra Martić in Madrid due to a foot injury.

 Seeded 23rd at the French Open, Vekić advanced to the fourth round for the first time in her career, after upsetting world No. 15, Belinda Bencic, in the third round.
 She then lost to Johanna Konta, in straight sets.